-ECC-REU 12 intensifies its information dissemination to wounded or killed PNP and AFP personnel in coordination with the Regional Working Group for the Comprehensive Social Benefits Program (CSBP) which is being spearheaded by the Department of Interior and Local Government Region 12.
-Through the CSBP, ECC aims to reach the uniformed personnel in Region 12, including some areas of Bangsamoro Autonomous Region in Muslim Mindanao, such as Maguindanao and Cotabato City.
+ECC-REU 12 intensifies its information dissemination to wounded or killed PNP and AFP personnel in coordination with the Regional Working Beverly Bustamante, the surviving spouse of the Group for the Comprehensive Social Benefits Sgt.
+John Eric Bustamante, received ₱15,000.00 Program (CSBP) which is being spearheaded by EC Cash Assistance.
+Sgt.
+Bustamante was killed the Department of Interior and Local Government during an encounter with the Abu Sayaf Group Region 12.
+Through the CSBP, ECC aims to reach (ASG) in June 2020 in Barangay Kan-Ague, Patikul, the uniformed personnel in Region 12, including some areas of Bangsamoro Autonomous Region Sulu.
+Aside from the cash benefit, Bustamante in Muslim Mindanao, such as Maguindanao and may also file for EC survivorship pension with funeral benefits through the Government Service Cotabato City.
+Insurance System.